 The scope of the procurement also covers two sub-systems—the torus cryopump housing and rectangular bellows.
 The design and technical specifications for both sub-systems have now advanced to the point where the dedicated technical annex of the Cryostat Procurement Arrangement—Annex B—is approved for the torus cryopump housing and being agreed for the rectangular bellows between the ITER Organization and Indian Domestic Agency.

 These accomplishments, which open the way to procurement activities, would not have been possible without close collaboration, transparent communication and a strong common technical understanding between the ITER Organization, the Indian Domestic Agency and industry.

 The torus cryopump housing has a number of functions.
 It supports the torus cryopumps, connects the cryopumps to the torus vacuum, and provides the volume to dilute hydrogen during the cryopump regeneration, maintaining confinement.

 The rectangular bellows will be distributed among all port extensions on the three levels of the cryostat rectangular openings.
-Weighing between 1.8 tons and 5.9 tons each, their role is to seal the cryostat and to ensure the confinement of the vacuum between the cryostat and the port cells and also to compensate for relative displacements between the vacuum vessel, the cryostat, and the building.
+Weighing between 1.8 tonnes and 5.9 tonnes each, their role is to seal the cryostat and to ensure the confinement of the vacuum between the cryostat and the port cells and also to compensate for relative displacements between the vacuum vessel, the cryostat, and the building.
 The development of the rectangular bellows was led by the ITER Organization in conjunction with a specialized bellows manufacturer.
 Extensive analysis work was performed in order to justify the structural integrity and qualification tests

 were conducted on several full-size prototypes in order to experimentally verify the compliance with the expansion joint project requirements.